sthitaprajnadas/gitflow-jenkins-demo/README.md

 Finalize the release in the release/* branch.
 Merge the release into both main and develop.
 Tag the release on main for versioning.

+## Gitflow vs Other branching Strategies

+Gitflow:
+Pros:
+It is well-suited for **parallel development** as its structure promotes isolated and reviewable development workflows.
+Teams can deliver **hotfixes to production** without disrupting unreleased changes.
+Cons:
+However, GitFlow can slow release velocity by requiring manual promotion of code.
+**Merging hotfixes back into develop adds overhead** and potentially causes rework.
+Multi-branch merging **increases pipeline complexity** and makes automation more difficult.
+According to Atlassian, GitFlow is a **legacy (deprecated) strategy** that has given way to trunk-based workflows.

 ## Docker
 ```